WatsonIoT-Ecosystem/iot_enocean/README.md

 * Change to directory *gtw*
 * Run *setup.sh* to download the dependencies
 * Change to directory *gtw/src*
 * Run *buildlib.sh* to build Watson IoT Embedded 'C' client shared library “libiotf.so”.
+This will create a *build* directory in *gtw/src* containing libiotf.so.

 ### Building Watson IoT gateway library